-(Jonah 1:13) Nevertheless, the men rowed hard to get back to dry land, but they could not, for the sea grew more and more tempestuous against them.
+(Jonah 1:13) Nevertheless the men rowed hard to bring it to the land; but they could not: for the sea wrought, and was tempestuous against them.

 Once again, we see the compassion of these pagan men for Jonah, as expressed in their desire to save him and themselves from certain death.
 They did not want to hurt Jonah, so they frantically tried to row back to land.
 They were willing to put their lives at risk, even sacrifice their lives, to save Jonah.
 But only God could and would save them, which God proved to them as the sea grew wilder.
 At some point, those who would be saved learn that their best works, even when motivated by compassion and concern for others, will not save them.
 They must go to God in obedient faith for Him to save them, which these men eventually did.